civkit/civkit-api/Readme.md

 9. Follow the prompts to complete SSL setup.

 Remember to replace placeholder values (like port numbers and domain names) with your actual values.

-This README provides a quick overview of the setup process for each component of the Civkit Africa application.
-These are the endpoints being consumed by FE:
+Our API code does have some technical debt in the sense of unused endpoints.
+If someone would like to review this and remove unused endpoints that are not consumed by frontend.
+Please open an issue if you find unused endpoints.
+It would help us tremendously and provide a tangible easy goal.

+Below is a non comprehensive list of endpoints.
+Please update or change this if you find new or unused endpoints.

 | Method | Endpoint | Description |
 |--------|----------|-------------|